websanco/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-fragments-and-widgets/using-fragments/configuring-fragments/styles-reference.md

 ## Liferay 7.4 U20 and Older

-Before Liferay DXP 7.4 U21 or GA21, the Spacing section is split into the *Margin* and *Padding* sections.
+In earlier versions than Liferay DXP 7.4 U21 or GA21, the Spacing section is split into the *Margin* and *Padding* sections.

 ### Margin